AppFair/appfair.github.io/index.md

 For example, the "appfair-games" GitHub topic should be represented using the "public.app-category.games" value for the `APP_CATEGORY`.

 A mis-match between the GitHub topic name and the `APP_CATEGORY` setting for the most recent release build will cause the app to be excluded from the catalog.
-Since changing the category requires the issuing of a new release, changing the GitHub topic should be timed to happen before the initiation of the `integrate-release` pull request.
+Since changing the category requires the issuing of a new release, changing the GitHub topic should be timed to happen before the initiation of the reproduction pull request.

 ### App Icons & Colors